Lamb's Ear, Big Betony

 LAMB'S EAR Stachys Stachys byzantina

-Dense, ground-hugging sliver mats of wooly, tongue shaped leaves.
+Dense, ground-hugging, silver mats of wooly, tongue-shaped leaves.
 Color blends easily with other ground covers.
 Flower stalks rise to 1.5 feet high in late spring or early summer, hold whorls of purple flowers.
-Use to edge paths and borders.
-Widely adapted, tolerates cool weather and summer heat, does not thrive in hot and humid climates.
+Use plants to edge paths and borders.
+Widely adapted, lamb's ear tolerates cool weather and summer heat; it will not thrive in climates that are both hot and humid.
 Winter hardy to zone 4.

 BIG BETONY Stachys Stachys macrantha syn.
 S. grandiflora

 When mass planted this hardy, 2 foot tall perennial is spectacular.
-In bloom big betony can easily be viewed from 100 yards away.
-Bright purple-rose flowers appear in whirls of 10-20, on 18-24 inch stems in late spring and continue throughout the summer.
+In bloom, big betony can easily be seen from 100 yards away.
+Bright purple-rose flowers appear in whirls of 10-20, on 18-24 inch stems in late spring.
+Bloom continues throughout the summer.
 Winter hardy to zone 3.
-Grows nicely with Old Roses, shasta daisies Thriller lady's mantle, Milkmaid butterfly weed, and Sterntaler coreopsis.
+Big betony grows nicely with Old Roses, shasta daisies Thriller lady's mantle, Milkmaid butterfly weed, and Sterntaler coreopsis.

 How to Plant Stachys Seeds

 Sow Stachys seeds in cell packs or 2 inch pots, press into soil but do not cover.
 Needs light to germinate.
 Kept at 70°F., germination usually occurs within 4-5 weeks.
 If not, put container inside a zip-lock bag and refrigerate for 4 weeks.
 Then return to 70°F. until germination occurs.